rexresearch

 circulating currents upon which the electrodynamic heating

-medium may be liquid or gas.
-The fluid heat transfer medium may
+transfer medium may be liquid or gas.
+The fluid heat transfer

-be used directly as in hot water or air supply, or may comprise
+medium may be used directly as in hot water or air supply, or

-an intermediate heat transfer medium such as high temperature
+may comprise an intermediate heat transfer medium such as high

 In the case of the preferred inductor blocks of aluminium or

-in the inductor body per se, suitably manifolded to a circuit
+provided in the inductor body per se, suitably manifolded to a

-conveying the energetic fluid to reservoir or work.
-For example,
+circuit conveying the energetic fluid to reservoir or work.

-heat exchange passages may be formed by a plurality of fins
+For example, heat exchange passages may be formed by a

-integrally formed with or assembled to the inductor block and
+plurality of fins integrally formed with or assembled to the

-encased in a preferably non-inductive cover which possesses
+inductor block and encased in a preferably non-inductive cover

-invention may be used to generate hot water or steam, for
+present invention may be used to generate hot water or steam,

-put into practical effect, reference will now be made to the
+and put into practical effect, reference will now be made to

 FIG. 1 is a view of